Skip to main content

 No translation required

-Most vendors need the procurement process, compliance framework, and user constraints explained to them.
-We already know.
-That saves weeks of scoping and produces software that actually fits how government works.
+We arrive already fluent in procurement, compliance frameworks, and the constraints public agencies work within.
+That saves weeks of scoping and produces software that fits how government actually works.

 Built to be used, not shelved

-Government tech has a notorious failure rate.
-We build for the people who actually have to use it: the resident filing a permit at 11pm, the staff member who's already overwhelmed.
-Adoption is the measure of success.
+We build for the people who actually have to use the software: the resident filing a permit at 11pm, the staff member juggling a busy front counter.
+Adoption is the measure of success, so we design for it from the first sketch.

 The same expertise that reads the statute also understands the accessibility requirement and writes the implementation.
 No handoff, no lost context.
 Just faster delivery and less time explaining the same thing twice.